Summing Real Time Feynman Paths of Lattice Polaron with Matrix Product States: Method

+The matrix $W_j \equiv \sum_{s_j} e^{iks_j}W_j(s_j)$.
+The computational complexity for summing each and every $s_j$ in the first line is $O(5M\chi^2)$, where the factor of 5 comes from summing over displacement $s_j$.
+The computational complexity for the matrix product in the second line is $O(M\chi^2)$.

-\emph{Exponentiation of influence functional} --- The problem reduces to compressing $A$. $I$ can be viewed as a matrix product operator (MPO) that is diagonal in the $\{s\}$ basis, whose virtual space is the phonon Hilbert space. $A_0$ is an MPS with bond dimension 1.
-Thus, $A$ can be cast as MPS, too (Fig.~\ref{fig:sketch}c).
-However, since the bond dimension of $I$ is exponentially large, direct compression is infeasible with standard MPS algorithms~\cite{Schollwock2011}.
+The problem thus reduces to compressing $W(\{s\}) = W_0(\{s\})I(\{s\})$.
+Per Eq.~\eqref{eq:I_def_s}, we may view $I$ as an MPS.
+Its virtual space is the phonon Hilbert space.
+Meanwhile, since the free amplitude $W_0$ factorizes (Eq.~\eqref{eq:A0_s}), we may view it as an MPS with bond dimension 1.
+Since $W$ is the element-wise product of the two MPS, it can be cast as an MPS, too (Fig.~\ref{fig:sketch}c).
+However, as the bond dimension of $I$ is the phonon Hilbert space dimension, which is exponentially large, direct compression is infeasible with standard MPS algorithms~\cite{Schollwock2011}.